 Another significant issue with using a hurdle rate is that it may cause an investor to pass over investments that could provide greater profits in favor of high-percentage returns.
 For instance, an investment of a very large amount of money can generate higher profits than a smaller investment, even if the smaller investment has a higher percentage return.

 For these reasons, hurdle rates are just one consideration used when evaluating investment opportunities.

 The hurdle rate is a tool to evaluate whether an investment is worthwhile.
 It takes into account the cost of capital and the level of risk an investment carrier and sets a minimum acceptable rate of return.
 However, it’s difficult to calculate risk accurately, and there’s sometimes a tendency to over-emphasize high-percentage investment opportunities over those that may offer lower percentage returns but higher overall profits.
 If it’s set too high, perhaps because of an excessively large risk premium, it could cause an investor to pass; if it’s set too low, an investor may be investing too conservatively and missing available profits.

 Tips for Investing

 - Determining your hurdle rate as investor is an important part of screening investments to decide if they fit your needs and profile.
 An experienced financial advisor can help an investor decide on an appropriate hurdle rate for his or her portfolio.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One way you can get a quick and relatively accurate overview of your investing is by taking advantage of a free, easy-to-use investment calculator.